SQL Patterns

 WHERE parking_id NOT IN (SELECT parking_id FROM payment_history);

--- SAFE: filter NULLs out, or use NOT EXISTS instead
+-- SAFE: filter out NULLs, or use NOT EXISTS instead

 SELECT * FROM parking_history